 If the Clamp Cylinder clamps or retracts slowly it is having trouble filling or exhausting, or it may be faulty.
-If the clamp operates normally with an external air supply, look for a crimp in the black 1/4" air line from the Clamp Cylinder to the Pilot Valve.
+If the clamp operates normally with an external air supply, look for a crimp in the black 1/4" air line from the Clamp Cylinder to the Pilot Valve (up to machine SN: 61076) or from the Clamp Cylinder to the Clamp Solenoid (machine SN: 61076 and up).